How to Create Responsive HTML5 Web Pages

-You will copy and paste HTML5 code into your NotePad editor, then enhance its appearance using CSS (cascading style sheets).
+You will copy and paste HTML5 code into NotePad or Linux based text editor, then enhance its appearance using CSS (cascading style sheets).

 About the Web Page You'll Build